 Watershed assessments range from simple office-based data collection efforts using geographic information systems (GIS) to intensive field data collection efforts.
-For this SOP, the purpose of the assessment is to broadly determine how the upstream watershed has affected the project reach, and may affect the project reach in the future.
-Parameters to be addressed include: drainage area, percent impervious cover, land use, and hydrology.
-Data collection, data sources, and methods used to analyze the data shall be described in the watershed assessment section of the natural channel design report (see Chapter 10).
+For this SOP, the primary purpose of the watershed assessment is to understand impacts from the upstream watershed on the project reach and the potential impacts from future conditions.
+This chapter describes the parameters that are recommended to assess the watershed and hydrology.
+These include drainage area, percent impervious cover, and land use.
+Other watershed information that can be considered may include geology, soils, topography, climate, and storm water infrastructure.
+The assessment can also provide information about potential sources of stream impairments and pollutants, opportunities for use of best management practices, and potential stakeholders.
+Data collection, data sources, and methods used to analyze the data shall be described in the watershed assessment section of the natural channel design report (see Chapter 4).

 The project drainage area must be carefully estimated and provided.
 Many of the hydrologic, hydraulic, and geomorphic equations and relationships used in the natural channel design process are expressed as functions of drainage area.
-For example, regional hydraulic geometry curves ("regional curves") are charts that estimate channel dimensions (e.g., bankfull width, mean depth, and cross-sectional area) as a function of drainage area.
+For example, regional hydraulic geometry curves (often referred to as "regional curves") are charts that estimate channel dimensions (e.g., bankfull width, mean depth, and cross-sectional area) as a function of drainage area.
 It is impossible to review design elements without knowing the drainage area.

 The percent impervious cover is used to determine if the project reach will be classified as an urban or rural watershed.
-Urban and rural watersheds have different hydrologic characteristics; these differences must be considered by the designer.
-Typically, watersheds with impervious cover greater than 15% are considered urban.
+Urban and rural watersheds have different hydrologic characteristics; these differences must be Watershed Assessments can provide important information about the impact of the watershed on the project area, including: